KNOWLEDGE IS POWER!

 The endocannabinoid system is a system of internally produced cannabinoids, their co-occurring receptors (CB1 and CB2) , and enzymes created in the body that breakdown these compounds.
 It is a system found throughout the body in all mammals.

 It has been speculated that some of the newer illnesses of today (autoimmune disorders, inflammatory related illnesses, and mental illnesses) are a result of the starvation and resulting imbalance of our endocannabinoid system; a backlash from cannabis prohibition.
-In history, there have been discovered cave paintings of cannabis plants dating back to prehistoric times; Cannabis was once a balanced plant that grew in nature.
-It was consumed by livestock or hunted animals fed on by humans and therefore it was consumed indirectly via animal byproduct, or directly consumed as a regular nutritional source of food and/or used as a medicine for the reasons listed above.
+There have been discovered cave paintings of cannabis plants dating back to prehistoric times; Cannabis was once a balanced plant that grew in nature.
+It was consumed by livestock or hunted animals which were fed on by humans.
+Therefore it was consumed indirectly via animal byproduct, or directly consumed as a regular nutritional source of food, and/or used as a medicine for the reasons listed above.
 We were intuitively feeding and balancing this system of our bodies.

 Don’t take our word for it…

-The science behind the wellness benefits and potentials of Cannabis Sativa L. (hemp or marijuana) is a constantly evolving and coming of age field of study and has been used widely all over the WORLD.
-As these plants are becoming less stigmatized and more recognized for their therapeutic potentials Universities are developing curriculums advocating more understanding about this new industry, many educators and forward thinking medical doctors and researchers are writing books reflecting their research and experience, and there are numerous reliable sources broadcasting Podcasts and interviewing industry leaders and educators, as well as many passionate credible individuals creating wellness initiatives and accessible information on the Internet (at your very own fingertips)!
+The science behind the wellness benefits and potentials of Cannabis Sativa L. (hemp or marijuana) is a constantly evolving and coming of age field of study.
+One thing we know for sure, is that since the beginning of time cannabis has been used widely all over the WORLD.
+As these plants are becoming less stigmatized and more recognized for their therapeutic potentials we are gaining access to more accredited research.
+Universities are developing curriculums advocating for more understanding about this new industry, many educators and forward thinking medical doctors and researchers are writing books reflecting their research and experience, and there are numerous reliable sources broadcasting Podcasts and interviewing industry leaders and educators, as well as many passionate credible individuals creating wellness initiatives and accessible information on the Internet (at your very own fingertips)!

 “But,” you may ask, “with the expansive World Wide Web, how do I know which sources to trust?”